 During my meeting with the Minister of Health, we reviewed a proposal to the Federal Minister of Health, the Honourable Ginette Petitpas Taylor, focused on improving outcomes for Canadian children, adolescents and young adults (CAYA) with cancer.

 Over 30 leading pediatric oncologists and researchers, and 31 cancer organizations have endorsed the proposal.
+A leading National law firm wrote an opinion that what is in the proposal is squarely in the jurisdiction of the federal government.

 In June 2018, I formally presented the Proposal to Health Canada and in August 2018, I was able to make a statement to a dozen representatives of Health Canada who have now agree to start having discussions about the issues by bringing together the smartest experts in Canada.